 The Company is subject to certain risks related to the operation of its business and development of its therapies.
-The Company believes that it will have adequate liquidity to finance its operations, including development of its products and product candidates, via its cash and cash equivalents on hand as of June 30, 2011 until at least December 31, 2011.
-In addition to the current cash on hand, the Company entered into an At the Market Sales Agreement (ATM) on June 16, 2011, which allows the Company to raise approximately \$20,000,000 through sales of its common stock from time to time - see Note 6 for further details.
-While the Company's budgeted cash usage and operating plan for 2011 does not currently contemplate taking additional actions to reduce the use of cash over the next six months, the Company could, if necessary, delay or forego certain budgeted discretionary expenditures such as anticipated hiring plans or certain non-critical research and development expenditures, as well as slow down or delay certain clinical trial activity (without jeopardizing our Phase 3 clinical trial of ixmyelocel-T for CLI) such that the Company will have sufficient cash on hand until at least December 31, 2011.
-The Company could also sell shares through the ATM in order to raise additional capital.
-Depending on the level of usage of the ATM, the Company will need to raise additional capital by early to mid-2012 in order to fund the phase 3 clinical trial of ixmyelocel-T for CLI.
-On a longer term basis, additional capital will be needed to complete its product development programs, complete clinical trials needed to market its products and commercialize these products.
+The Company believes that it has adequate liquidity to finance its operations, including development of its products and product candidates, via its cash and cash equivalents through December 31, 2011.
+In addition to cash on hand, the Company entered into an At the Market Sales Agreement (ATM) on June 16, 2011, which allows the Company to raise approximately \$20,000,000 through sales of its common stock from time to time.
+However, there are certain factors, such as volume of trading in the Company's stock and the stock price, which limits the amount that can be raised in a short period of time through the ATM.
+Regardless of the usage of the ATM, the Company will need to raise additional capital by early to mid-2012 in order to fund the phase 3 clinical trial of ixmyelocel-T for CLI, complete its product development programs, complete clinical trials needed to market its products and commercialize these products.
 The Company cannot be certain that such funding will be available on favorable terms, if at all.
 Some of the factors that will impact the Company's ability to raise additional capital and its overall success include: the rate and degree of progress for its product development, the rate of regulatory approval to proceed with clinical trial programs, the level of success achieved in clinical trials, the requirements for marketing authorization from regulatory bodies in the United States and other countries, the liquidity and market volatility of the Company's equity securities, regulatory and manufacturing requirements and uncertainties, technological developments by competitors, and other factors.
-If the Company cannot raise such funds, it may not be able to develop or enhance products, take advantage of future opportunities, or respond to competitive pressures or unanticipated requirements, which would likely have a material adverse impact on the Company's business, financial condition and results of operations.
+If the Company cannot raise such funds, it will not be able to develop or enhance products, take advantage of future opportunities, or respond to competitive pressures or unanticipated requirements, which would have a material adverse impact on the Company's business, financial condition and results of operations.
+As a result of the short-term need to raise additional capital, there is uncertainty regarding the Company's ability to maintain liquidity sufficient to operate its business effectively over at least the next twelve months, which raises substantial doubt as to its ability to continue as a going concern.
+The financial statements do not include any adjustments that might result from the outcome of this uncertainty.